 Video of the Day

-When To Remove a Thermostat Cover
+When To Remove a Honeywell Thermostat Cover

 - Inspect the thermostat on all sides to look for tabs, clips, or finger holds that indicate how to remove the cover.
 If you pull first without looking, you could break the cover.

 Some Honeywell thermostats require you to take a different approach.
 Any Honeywell thermostats from the 3000 series require you to pull at the bottom of the thermostat to separate it from the wall plate.
 Pull firmly along the bottom without pulling so hard that you break it.
 This should release the thermostat from the wall plate.

-Putting the Cover Back On
+Putting Your Honeywell Cover Back On

-When you're finished working on your thermostat, you'll simply push the cover back in place opposite of how you removed it.
+To reinstall your Honeywell thermostat cover, simply push the cover back in place opposite of how you removed it.
 For most models, that means pushing the cover straight onto the wall plate or base plate.
 If your cover pulled up from the bottom, reinstall it by aligning the hinge tabs at the top of the cover and base plate, swinging the cover down, and snapping it into place.